iftikhar8/thesis/conferences/amsa2017/amsa2017-talk.md

 ---
 # Yearly trends

-Show the years graph.
+[INSERT YEARS GRAPH]

 ???
 As you can see it peaked in 2012 and has been declining since for reasons unclear.
-Hopefully model validation.
-Similar yearly trends as the Miller review, consistent publications.
+Similar yearly trends as the Miller's review, consistent publications.
 ---
 # Taxa
-Use graph
+[INSERT TAXA GRAPH]
 * 47 species from 10 taxa
-* Most modelled a generic species (not enough information, or want to cover their bases)
+* Most modelled a generic species (40%), then fish (39%)
 ---
 # Oceans regions studied
-Use graph
+[INSERT OCEAN REGIONS GRAPH]
+Focused on high industrial fishing regions.
+Most studies were in temperate regions, same as Miller's study, but tropical regions increased from 4 to 32 %.
 ---
-Talk about studies versus models.
+# Years modelled
+(INSERT YEARS MODELLED GRAPH)
+* Median years modelled was 3.
+* 27% used a single year
 ---
-# Physical parameters.
+# Physical parameters (part 1)
+* Oceanographic model depends on the study region
+* ROMS (26%) and HYCOM (17%) most popular now (Miller had FEM and HANSOM)
+* Some used nested ciruclation models for caputring in-shore complexity
+* Mean resolution was 5.6 km^2 (Miller's review had 10.8 km^2)
+* Time-step tracking ranged from 60 seconds to 24 hours (median 1 hour, same as Miller's review)
 ---
 # Biological behaviours implemented